Ganges river dolphin: Taxonomy

-The Ganges river dolphin split from the Indus river dolphin during the Pleistocene, around 550,000 years ago.
-The earliest fossil identified as belonging to the species is only 12,000 years old.

-The Ganges river dolphin was formally classified as Delphinus gangeticus two separate times in 1801, by Heinrich Julius Lebeck and William Roxburgh.
+The Ganges river dolphin was formally classified as Delphinus gangeticus two separate times in 1801 by Heinrich Julius Lebeck and William Roxburgh.
 They both likely used the type specimen, caught near Calcutta in late 1797 and sent to the Hunterian Museum in London.
 It may have been destroyed during World War II, but castings were previously made of the rostrum and parts of the lower jaw, which survive at the Natural History Museum.
-Whether Lebeck or Roxburgh should be given credit has been debated over the centuries, but research by Kinze (2000) found that Lebeck's description was published on the 24 August while Roxburgh's was likely published no earlier than September, thus giving Lebeck the priority.
-Elisha Gray coined the species name Platanista gangetica in 1835.
+Whether Lebeck or Roxburgh should be given credit has been debated over the centuries; since Lebeck's description was published on 24 August while Roxburgh's was likely published only in September, Lebeck should be given priority.

-This species and the Indus river dolphin, were initially classified as a single species, Platanista gangetica, but in the 1970s both were split into distinct species.
+The Ganges river dolphin and the Indus river dolphin were initially classified as a single species, Platanista gangetica, but in the 1970s both were split into distinct species.
 However, in the 1990s, both species were again grouped as a single species.
-However, more recent studies of genes, divergence time, and skull structure support both being distinct species.
+However, studies of genes, divergence time, and skull structure support both being distinct species.

+It is estimated to have split from the Indus river dolphin during the Pleistocene around 550,000 years ago; the earliest fossil identified as belonging to the species is about 12,000 years old.